duiyuan/preda/README.md

 # PREDA Dev Environment

-This is a local developement environment for the PREDA smart contract programming language.
+This is a local development environment for the PREDA smart contract programming language.
 PREDA is designed for parallel execution of smart contract transactions on sharding blockchains.
-The PREDA developement environment includes the prebuilt PREDA compilers and execution engines for Windows, Linux, and MacOS, VSCode extensions, and exmaple smart contracts and execution scripts.
-After the installation, programmers can edit, compile, and execute PREDA smart contracts in VSCode and check the execution results, e.g., address states on chain.
+The PREDA development environment includes the pre-built PREDA compilers and execution engines for Windows, Linux, and macOS, VSCode extensions, and sample smart contracts and execution scripts.
+After installation, programmers can use VSCode to edit, compile, and execute PREDA smart contracts in a local blockchain simulator and check the execution results, e.g., address states on the chain.

 ## Usages